kinnala/scikit-fem/paper/paper.md

 # Summary

-Partial differential equations (PDE's) – such as Navier-Stokes equations in fluid mechanics, Maxwell's equations in electromagnetism, and Schrödinger equation in quantum mechanics – are the basic building blocks of modern physics and engineering.
-Finite element method (FEM) is a flexible computational technique for the discretization and solution of PDE's, especially in the case of complex spatial domains.
+Partial differential equations (PDEs) – such as Navier-Stokes equations in fluid mechanics, Maxwell's equations in electromagnetism, and Schrödinger equation in quantum mechanics – are the basic building blocks of modern physics and engineering.
+Finite element method (FEM) is a flexible computational technique for the discretization and solution of PDEs, especially in the case of complex spatial domains.

 Conceptually, FEM transforms a time-independent (or temporally discretized) PDE